-High power doesn't necessarily mean better; some juicers may have several power settings, which is great if you're going to be using your juicer a lot and experimenting with different ingredients; that said, most juicers worth their salt should be able to handle even tough veg, such as raw carrots.
+High power doesn't necessarily mean better; some juicers may have several power settings, which is great if you're going to be using your juicer a lot and experimenting with different ingredients.
+That said, most quality juicers should be able to handle even tough veggies, such as raw carrots.

-It's worth considering how much juice you're going to be making at one time, whether it be one glass for yourself in the morning or a whole jug to serve the family.
+It's worth considering how much juice you're going to be making at one time, whether it be one glass for yourself in the morning or a whole jug to share.

-It can be a fiddle to clean a juicer, so those with a dishwasher will be happy to know that the majority of juicers have dishwasher-safe parts, but always check before you buy.
+It can be a pain to clean a juicer, so those with a dishwasher will be happy to know that the majority of juicers have dishwasher-safe parts, but always check before you buy.

 Probably not your first thought, but it's worth knowing if you want to ensure you’re left with a silky smooth juice to have alongside your morning bowl of cereal.
-Our list features two types of juicer - one that uses centrifugal force (think back to your science lessons on this one guy) and one that uses mastication – that’s mimicking the way our teeth chew to you and us.
+Our list features two types of juicer: one that uses centrifugal force (think back to your science lessons on this one, guys) and one that uses mastication, which mimicks the way our teeth chew.